janae-marie/greenspace-health/README.md

 # Greenspace accessibility & health
 ## Project Overview

-Does greenspace access correlate with reported mental health statistics across different neighborhoods or areas of a city?
+Does greenspace access correlate with reported depression statistics across different neighborhoods or areas of a city?

 Utilizing open-source data sets, we aim to analyze what “access” to greenspace might mean for city residents, including distance, greenspace type, and public access designations.
-Then, we will utilize mental health statistics to see if and how these correlate to access types.
+Then, we will utilize depression statistics to see if and how these correlate to access types.
 We hope to visualize these correlations.

 ## Data Sources and Definitions
 ### OpenStreetMap